Written by Emily Cross.

 When thinking about environmental concerns and the availability of space, consider the following:

 Urban areas: Many UK cities have increasingly limited burial space, making plots ever-more expensive and difficult to secure.
-This has led to a rise in cremation, which remains the most common choice, as well as alternative options such as reusing old burial plots and natural memorials in green spaces.
+This, in part, has led to a rise in cremation, which remains the most common choice, as well as alternative options such as reusing old burial plots and natural memorials in green spaces.

 Rural areas: With more land available, rural cemeteries and crematoria generally have lower burial and cremation costs and greater access to woodland and natural burial sites.
 Green burials use biodegradable materials and avoid embalming chemicals, and are therefore thought to be more kind to the planet.
 These green burials, or natural burials, are becoming more in demand, particularly in locations managed by conservation trusts.
 These types of funerals are also more affordable than traditional burial sites, according to Legal & General.